Setting Up Your Ecommerce Chart of Accounts: A Guide for Online Businesses

 Equity can be quite confusing and is treated differently for different entity types.

-You should consider both the type of legal entity you are - a sole proprietor, LLC, partnership, or corporation - and the type of tax entity you are - Schedule C filer, partnership, S corporation, or C corporation - to make sure your CoA can track all the details you need for your business and for your taxes.
+You should consider both the type of legal entity you are - a sole proprietor, LLC, partnership, or corporation - and the type of tax entity you are - Schedule C filer, partnership, S corporation, or C corporation - to make sure your CoA can track all the details you need for your business and for your taxes with respect to your equity accounts.

 Below are examples of different equity sections for different type of entities.